AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-03.md

 | Doesn’t require model access     | Can be brittle or unpredictable      |
 | Great for prototyping            | Doesn’t scale well for complex logic |

-> Prompt engineering is like UX for AI—small changes in input can completely change the output.
+> Prompt engineering is like UX for AI - small changes in input can completely change the output.

-## 3. Retrieval-Augmented Generation (RAG) — Give the Model Real-Time Knowledge
+## 3. Retrieval-Augmented Generation (RAG) : Give the Model Real-Time Knowledge

 RAG is a game-changer for context-aware applications.